arangodb/arangojs/README.md

 Retrieves a list of all outgoing edges of the document with the given *documentHandle*.

+#### edgeCollection.traversal(startVertex, [opts,] callback)

+Performs a traversal starting from the given *startVertex* and following edges contained in this edge collection.

+See [the HTTP API documentation](https://docs.arangodb.com/HttpTraversal/README.html) for details on the additional arguments.

+Please note that while *opts.filter*, *opts.visitor*, *opts.init*, *opts.expander* and *opts.sort* should be strings evaluating to well-formed JavaScript functions, it's not possible to pass in JavaScript functions directly because the functions need to be evaluated on the server and will be transmitted in plain text.

 ## Graph API

 ### graph.drop([dropCollections,] callback)